 I regularly read - God help me - Denník N, one of the major Slovak dailies.
-I realize I should have stopped ago, considering the diminishing returns: for every interesting article or sharp analysis (almost always by a non-Slovak media outlet or expert), there are twenty incredibly stupid pieces, invariably authored by one the intellectual smallhoders that make up the editorial board or by one of their circle of equally dimwitted and/or morally corrupt friends.
-Doyens of Slovak intellectual scene opine on Slovak history only to be corrected by actual historians, high-school teachers - who also engage (along with failed politicians and shitty translators) in the grift of "critical thinking coaching" because that is what pseudo-intellectuals do these days - provide us with their opinions on everything from appropriate mode of dress for chess players to ... whatever the fuck this was about, and there are, of course, countless examples of the time-tested genre "here is how this thing happening to important people also affects my circle of friends".
-Add to that venerable intellectuals who produce incomprehensible drivel in defense of genocide and less venerable not-really intellectual writers who... went on a trip, I guess, where they learned that you cannot become an expert on a country by going on a trip there and consider it absolutely necessary to tell us about this insight while also painting a picture of said country in terms that British travel writers from a hundred years ago would consider tacky, referring to the "ever-smiling Turkmens" and "the contrast between clay villages and mosaic-emblazoned palaces and mosques".
+I realize I should have stopped years ago, considering the diminishing returns: for every interesting article or sharp analysis (almost always by a non-Slovak media outlet or expert), there are twenty incredibly stupid pieces, invariably authored by one the intellectual smallholders that are employed by the newspaper or by one of their circle of equally dimwitted and/or morally corrupt friends.
+Doyens of Slovak intellectual scene make idiotic assessments of Slovak history only to be corrected by actual historians, high-school teachers - who also engage (along with failed politicians and shitty translators) in the grift of "coaching critical thinking" - furnish us with their opinions on everything from appropriate mode of dress for chess players to how we have no records of people's personal lives from before 1800, and there are, of course, countless examples of the time-tested genre "here is how this thing happening to important people also affects my circle of friends".
+Add to that venerable intellectuals who produce incomprehensible drivel in defense of genocide and slightly less venerable - but equally lacking in coherence and sense - writers who went on a trip where they learned that you cannot become an expert on a country by going on a trip there and consider it absolutely necessary to share this insight while also painting a picture of said country in terms that racist British travel writers from two hundred years ago would consider too much, referring to the "ever-smiling Turkmens" and "the contrast between clay villages and mosaic-emblazoned palaces and mosques".
 In short, the entire newspaper is filled with the sort of loud faux-intellectual provincial mediocrity that is emblematic of Slovak society and I really should stop reading it, if only for the sake of my blood pressure.

 But while I am, I have a few words on a recent piece on matters relating to language.
-In this piece, we are informed about the decision to no longer add the suffix -ová to last names of non-Slovak (lit. "foreign" which sounds weird...) female persons that the editorial board took a year ago.
-This process, referred to in Slovak as prechyľovanie (henceforth: modification) is described in the normative Orthographic Rules of Slovak (henceforth: PSP) and it is implied that is is mandatory: the final note in the chapter on modification (accompanying section 2.8) informs us that "foreign last names of known female artists" can be left in the original form, the assumption here is that this is the exception.
-The piece in question explains that the decision was taken and implemented a year ago and lays out the reasons for this decision, or, as they put it:
+In this piece, we are informed about the decision to no longer add the suffix -ová to last names of non-Slovak (lit. "foreign" which sounds weird...) female persons that the editorial board has taken.
+This process, referred to in Slovak as prechyľovanie (henceforth: modification) is described in the normative Orthographic Rules of Slovak (henceforth: PSP) and it is implied that it is mandatory: the final note in the chapter on modification (accompanying section 2.8) informs us that "foreign last names of known female artists" can be left in the original form, the assumption here is that this is the exception.
+The piece in question explains that the decision was taken and implemented a year ago and lays out the reasons for it, or, as they put it:

 "Prechyľovanie či neprechyľovanie je pomerne zložitá téma.
 Preto náš korektorský tím pripravil na túto tému analýzu, ktorá pomenovala mnohé pravopisné a štylistické dilemy a pomohla nám zvážiť argumenty za a proti."